Week 7 NFL anytime touchdown scorer picks, back De'Von Achane to score

-Week 7 NFL anytime touchdown scorer picks, odds: De'Von Achane among best bets for anytime TD scorer bets
+Week 7 NFL anytime touchdown scorer odds, picks: De'Von Achane among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model AI has locked in its top Week 7 NFL anytime TD picks for players like De'Von Achane and Jacory Croskey-Merritt

-When the Washington Commanders, a team with a legitimate shot at winning the Super Bowl heading into the 2025 NFL season, wanted to trade Brian Robinson, a proven, veteran running back, due to the presence of a seventh-round rookie running back, many were surprised and wondered why Washington would take an unnecessary risk like that.
-But it didn't take long for the Commanders to showcase they knew exactly what they were doing when Jacory Croskey-Merritt rushed for 82 yards and a touchdown on 10 carries against the Giants in Week 1.
+It didn't take long for Commanders running back Jacory Croskey-Merritt to establish himself, rushing for 82 yards and a touchdown on 10 carries against the Giants in Week 1.
 The rookie has scored at least one touchdown in three of six games, including two touchdowns two weeks ago, making him one of the SportsLine Machine Learning Model's top picks for Week 7 anytime TD scorer bets at -125 odds.
+Croskey-Merritt's over/under for total rushing yards against the Dallas Cowboys on Sunday is 66.5.
 The model also has a few other top picks for Week 7 anytime touchdown scorer bets, including Dolphins running back De'Von Achane (+105) and Chargers wide receiver Quentin Johnston (+180) at online sports betting sites.

 Targeting anytime touchdown bets is one way to approach Week 7 NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at sportsbooks, the SportsLine Machine Learning Model can help you find value to add to your Week 7 NFL picks.
 It can also help new users take advantage of sportsbook promos like the latest FanDuel promo code, where new users receive $300 in bonus bets if your first bet wins.